 The virial theorem holds that

-where R$_{\rm eff}$ is the effective radius and $c_{\rm e2}$ is a dimensionless structural parameter than depends on the three dimensional shape of the mass distribution, orbital structure, and spatial distribution of luminous tracers \citep{NTB08}. \citet{Bolton08b} finds $\langle \log c_{\rm e2}\rangle=0.53\pm0.06$.
-In the following we will assume that c$_{\rm e2}$ is a constant, which is a good approximation.
-Residuals trends from the predicted relations would imply that c$_{\rm e2}$ is not exactly a constant, but that it depends, e.g., on galaxy mass, stellar velocity dispersion, and mass density profile slope.
+where R$_{\rm eff}$ is the effective radius, and $c_{\rm e2}$ is a dimensionless structural parameter that depends on the three-dimensional shape of the mass distribution, orbital structure, and spatial distribution of luminous tracers \citep{NTB08}. \citet{Bolton08b} finds $\langle \log c_{\rm e2}\rangle=0.53\pm0.06$.
+In the following, we assume that c$_{\rm e2}$ is a constant, which is a good approximation.
+Residual trends from the predicted relations would imply that c$_{\rm e2}$ is not exactly a constant, but that it depends on galaxy mass, stellar velocity dispersion, and the mass-density profile slope, for instance.